Foreign Language and Area Studies (FLAS) Fellowship

 Language Reference Form (pdf)

-Funded by the U.S. Department of Education's Title VI Program of Foreign Language and Area Studies (FLAS) fellowships, each year Northern Illinois University's Center for Southeast Asian Studies selects a number of qualified undergraduate and graduate students to study Southeast Asian languages as summer FLAS fellows.
-The summer FLAS fellowships provide for the study of Southeast Asian languages at any educational institution, especially those in Southeast Asia, during the summer semester.
+Each year NIU's Center for Southeast Asian Studies (CSEAS) selects a number of qualified undergraduate and graduate students to study Southeast Asian languages as summer Foreign Language and Area Studies (FLAS) fellows, funded by the U.S. Department of Education's Title VI Program, Summer FLAS fellowships provide for the study of Southeast Asian languages at any educational institution, especially those in Southeast Asia, during the summer semester.
 Top priority will be given to students planning to study a language in a Southeast Asian country.
 Summer FLAS awards provide a stipend of $2,500.
 In addition, a FLAS fellow's tuition at a Southeast Asia language program will be paid (up to $4,000).
 Any qualified undergraduate or graduate student from any accredited U.S. higher education institution is welcome to apply for this summer FLAS award, but must apply as a visiting student (undergraduate) or as a student-at-large (graduate) at Northern Illinois University.

-List of approved overseas summer language programs eligible for FLAS fellowship funding.
-2nd Round Summer FLAS application forms are due March 7, 2014.
+Seelist of approved overseas summer language programs eligible for FLAS fellowship funding.
+Summer FLAS application forms are due January 1, 2015.

 Note to NIU Students: Those interested in taking language or area studies abroad through non-NIU programs must work through NIU’s Study Abroad Office.
 By doing so, students can receive NIU credit and possibly have NIU financial aid apply, in addition to receiving liability and insurance protections.